Subregion Complementarity in AdS/CFT: Remarks on gravitational theory on subregions

 As an excited state $\ket{\Psi}$, let us take the bulk coherent state $\ket{\Psi}=e^{B}\ket{0}$ for the free bulk scalar field corresponding to an arbitrary classical configuration $\phi_{cl}$ (see Appendix~\ref{App:coherent} for details).
 The operator $e^{B}$ is unitary and also factorized in the bulk as $e^{B}=e^{B_{M_A}}e^{B_{M_{\bar{A}}}}$ where $B_{M_A}$ and $B_{M_{\bar{A}}}$ are supported only on the bulk subregion $M_A$ and $M_{\bar{A}}$ respectively.
 Then, the bulk entanglement entropy for $\ket{\Psi}$ is the same as that for the vacuum and $\delta S_{M_A}^\text{bulk}=0$.
 The area term $\delta A_{\Sigma}$ is computed by solving the Einstein equation including the contribution of the classical bulk stress tensor $T_{\mu\nu}^\text{bulk}[\phi_{cl}]$ corresponding to the classical configuration $\phi_{cl}$ which is computed as $T_{MN}^\text{bulk}[\phi_{cl}]= \bra{\Psi}T_{MN}^\text{bulk}\ket{\Psi}-\bra{0}T_{MN}^\text{bulk}\ket{0}$.
 Since the classical configuration is arbitrary, we expect that there are cases where the back-reaction deforms the area of the Ryu-Takayanagi surface $\delta A_{\Sigma} \neq 0$.
 Note that the correction $\delta A_{\Sigma}$ is $\mathcal{O}(G_N)$ and thus $\delta A_{\Sigma}/(4G_N)$ is $\mathcal{O}(G_N^0)$ or $\mathcal{O}(N^0)$.
 Thus, the right-hand side of \eqref{FLMeq} can be non-vanishing values at the leading order $\mathcal{O}(N^0)$.

 On the other hand, if the entanglement wedge construction holds, the bulk operators $B_{M_A}$ and $B_{M_{\bar{A}}}$ can be represented as CFT operators supported on $A$ and $\bar{A}$ respectively.
 Thus, the operators $e^{B_{M_A}}$ and $e^{B_{M_A}}$ are the unitary operators on $A$ and $\bar{A}$.
 It leads to $\delta S_A^\text{CFT}=0$ that contradicts \eqref{FLMeq}.
 Therefore, the entanglement wedge is incompatible with the FLM proposal.
-As we stressed in the previous subsection, we may encounter many contradictions when we consider subregions if we trust the $1/N$ expansion (or the generalized free theory with the higher-order $1/N$ perturbative corrections).
+As we stressed in the previous subsection, we may encounter many contradictions when we consider subregions if we trust the $1/N$ expansion (or the generalized free theory with the higher-order $1/N$ perturbative corrections).\footnote{ The discussion here is completely different from the argument in \cite{Akers:2020pmf} that a naive “quantum-corrected” RT formula can fail. \cite{Akers:2020pmf} focuses on a special situation in which, besides the minimal RT surface, there exists another candidate surface whose area differs from the minimal one only by an $\mathcal{O}(N^0)$ amount, and considers a mixture of states.
+In our setup, by contrast, we take the boundary subregion in the CFT to be a single connected ball-shaped region and do not consider a mixture of states, and thus no such subtlety arises.

+Working to first order in a perturbation where the difference between $\ket{\Psi}$ and $\ket{0}$ is $\mathcal{O}(N^0)$, evaluating the bulk-matter contribution and the shift of the RT surface due to backreaction separately is precisely what it means to implement the QES prescription at this order.
+Any additional correction to the bulk entropy coming from the fact that the classical RT surface itself is displaced appears only at higher orders in the $1/N$ expansion.
+Our point is that an inconsistency already shows up at the leading order ($\mathcal{O}(N^0)$) in the $1/N$ expansion.}

 \paragraph{A simple bulk reconstruction picture}